phetsims/gas-properties/doc/implementation-notes.md

 ## _Diffusion_ screen

 Unlike the other screens, the _Diffusion_ screen is not based on the Ideal Gas Law.
-So while it shares some base-level code, it has less in common with the other screens, and has some components that are unique to it.
+So while it shares some base classes, it has less in common with the other screens, and it has some components that are unique to it.

 ### Model